kingston-hackSpace/TCS34725_RGB-Color-Sensor__RasberryPi/README.md

 ----
 ### PROGRAMMING INSTRUCTIONS

-- Open the Raspberry Pi's Terminal
+- Open the Raspberry Pi's Terminal (black top left icon).

+- Your terminal should pop-up, looking similar to [this]

+- From now on we will be typing instructions on the terminal.

+# Using the terminal

-- Type the following instruction to update your device and install all necessary protocols
+- Updating device and installing all necessary protocols:

   ```
   sudo apt update && sudo apt upgrade -y
   sudo apt install -y python3-pip i2c-tools
   ```

-- Type the following instruction to install the tcs34725 sensor library
+- Install the tcs34725 sensor library:

   `sudo pip3 install adafruit-circuitpython-tcs34725`